Locations:

 Blood Cancer

-Blood cancer endangers an essential life force — our blood cells.
-These cells give us energy, help us fight infection and keep us from bleeding too much.
+Blood cancer endangers an essential life force: your blood cells.
+These cells give you energy, help you fight infection and keep you from bleeding too much.
+When faulty DNA causes your blood cells to become cancerous, the cancer puts all these important functions at risk.
 Fortunately, there are many effective and safe ways to treat blood cancer.

 Blood cancer affects how your body produces blood cells and how well those cells work.
-Most blood cancers start in your bone marrow, the soft, sponge-like material in the center of your bones.
-Your bone marrow makes stem cells that mature and become red blood cells, white blood cells and platelets.
+Most blood cancers start in your bone marrow.
+This is the soft, sponge-like material in the center of your bones.
+Your bone marrow makes stem cells that mature and become one of the following:

 Advertisement